Cricut Print then Cut Hack: Larger Maximum Size Tutorial

 Cutting Your Full Print then Cut Sheet

-With the design printed and ready to go, it’s time to cut your full-sheet sticker.
-Here’s how to do it seamlessly:
+With the design printed and ready to go, itโs time to cut your full-sheet sticker.
+Hereโs how to do it seamlessly:

 1. Cutting Your Design

 Place your printed sheet onto a 12 x 12 cutting mat.
 Cricut Design Space may recommend using a larger mat, but in my experience, the 12 x 12 mat works perfectly fine.
 Make sure the registration marks are fully visible within the cutting area.
+If you have a Cricut Maker 3, for this Print then Cut hack, you will need a 12 x 24 mat or simply tape two mats together.

-To improve the Cricut machine’s ability to read the registration marks on glossy paper, you can lightly run a white crayon over the black lines.
+To improve the Cricut machineโs ability to read the registration marks on glossy paper, you can lightly run a white crayon over the black lines.
 This trick helps the Cricut cut sensor marks stand out against the glossy surface.
 Alternatively, you can place a small piece of matte tape over the marks or position a strip of paper underneath the black box at the bottom layer to help with reading.

 2. Laminating and Applying the Sticker if you’re making the composition book!